mansur007/gym_cartpole_dqn/README.md

 # gym_cartpole_dqn
 **Pytorch Implementation of 2 types of DQN training: double DQN(DDQN) and vanilla DQN (DQN)**
 You can find explanations of the networks, for example, in "An Introduction to Deep Reinforcement Learning"
-by Vincent François-Lavet, Peter Henderson, Riashat Islam, Marc G. Bellemare and Joelle Pineau 5:
+by Vincent François-Lavet, Peter Henderson, Riashat Islam, Marc G. Bellemare and Joelle Pineau:
 DQN - section 4.3
 DDQN - section 4.4